Editor’s note, May 17, 2023: The J&J vaccine is no longer available in the United States.

-Efficacy: Overall, 66.1% efficacy in preventing moderate to severe COVID-19 in adults 28 days or more after vaccination, but efficacy was higher in the U.S. population (72% efficacy in preventing moderate to severe COVID-19 and 85.9% efficacy in preventing severe or critical COVID-19) than in South Africa (64% and 81.7% efficacy in preventing moderate to severe or severe/critical disease, respectively), where a new strain of coronavirus emerged.
+Efficacy: Overall, 66.1% efficacy in preventing moderate to severe COVID-19 in adults 28 days or more after vaccination, but efficacy was higher in the U.S. population (72% efficacy in preventing moderate to severe COVID-19 and 85.9% efficacy in preventing severe or critical COVID-19) than in South Africa (64% and 81.7% efficacy in preventing moderate to severe or severe/critical disease, respectively), where the beta strain of coronavirus emerged.

 Operation Warp Speed involvement: The U.S. government provided about $1 billion for clinical trials and vaccine development.
 It spent another $1 billion for vaccine manufacturing, contracting for 100 million doses with an option to purchase up to another 200 million.

-Storage considerations: normal refrigerator temperature (36°F to 46°F) for at least three months; -13°F to 5°F for long-term storage.
+Storage considerations: Normal refrigerator temperature (36°F to 46°F) for six months.

 More than two months after its last COVID-19 vaccine authorization, the FDA authorized for emergency use a one-shot vaccine from Janssen Biotech Inc., a Johnson & Johnson pharmaceutical company, on Feb.
 27, 2021.

 Unlike the Pfizer/BioNTech and Moderna vaccines, which use an mRNA design, the Johnson & Johnson shot uses a harmless adenovirus — a type of virus that typically causes the common cold — modified with the genetic material for SARS-CoV-2 to trigger an immune response.
-The Johnson & Johnson vaccine has the advantages of being one shot, not two, and being stored at regular refrigeration temperatures for up to three months.
-The Pfizer and Moderna two-shot vaccines can only be kept at refrigerator temperatures for five or 30 days, respectively.
+The Johnson & Johnson vaccine has the advantages of being one shot, not two, and being stored at regular refrigeration temperatures for up to six months.
+The Pfizer and Moderna two-shot vaccines can only be kept at refrigerator temperatures for about a month.

 Johnson & Johnson submitted its request for emergency use authorization on Feb.
 4, 2021.
 An external panel advising the FDA met on Feb.
 26, 2021, and voted unanimously (22 to 0) that “based on the totality of scientific evidence available … the benefits of the Janssen COVID-19 Vaccine outweigh its risks for use in individuals 18 years of age and older.”
 The FDA then authorized the vaccine for emergency use the following day.